asalber/asalber.github.io/office/excel/manual/formulas.md

 After that you can use that cell o range name in any formula.
 Observe that references with names are always absolutes.

 **Example**.
-The next animation shows how to calcule the IVA of a list of prices using a cell name for the cell that contains the IVA percentage.
+The next animation shows how to calculate the IVA of a list of prices using a cell name for the cell that contains the IVA percentage.

 <div style="text-align:center">
 <img src="img/example_formulas_with_defined_names.gif" width="800px" alt="example of copying and pasting formulas with absolute references" />